Caroline_Pukall.jpg

 Caitlin Barry [CV] (they/she)

-Caitlin is a second-year Ph.D. student in the Clinical Psychology program.
+Caitlin is a fourth-year Ph.D. student in the Clinical Psychology program.
 Their research interests include sexual health, mental health, and health care experiences among gender diverse individuals.
 Their Master’s thesis explored strength-based and health promoting behaviours among trans and non-binary individuals.
 Their PhD research will focus on how trans and non-binary folks navigate sexuality, sexual health, and health care environments.

 M.SC.
 STUDENT (CLINICAL PSYCHOLOGY) B.A.H (PSYCHOLOGY)